 Overviews of possible 5009 Control System configurations are shown in Figures 3-5 through 3-11.
 Use these block diagrams to match the control features to the site-specific application requirements.
 Figure 3-4 lists symbols and their respective explanations.
 The Cascade and Auxiliary PIDs are optional controllers, and are shown in the following diagrams for PID relationship purposes only.
 For more information on the functionality of the Ratio/Limiter block, refer to the Ratio/Limiter Section of this manual.

 Figure 3-4.
 Overview of 5009 Control System Functionality Notes

-Figure 3-6.
-Single or Split-Range Turbine Configurations (Auxiliary PID Configured as a Limiter)
+Figure 3-5.
+Single or Split-Range Turbine Configurations (Speed PID with Remote Setpoint)

 Figure 3-7.
 Single or Split-Range Turbine Configurations (Auxiliary PID Configured as a Controller)